Daph1986/Postfly-business-card-creator/README.md

 ### Structure

-This site is structured as clear as possible, it is easy to see what can be done on the page, on all screen sizes it is clear should be done on each part of the site.
+This site is structured as clear as possible, it is easy to see what can be done on the page, on all screen sizes it is clear what should be done on each part of the site.
 The design of the card is visible on all screen sizes.
 This all ensures that the user knows what to do and what to expect.

 ### Skeleton